-Known PCs This lists all current entries.
-Data displayed is name (IP Address) type .
-The "type" indicates whether the PC is connected to the LAN.
-PC Properties Name If adding a new PC to the list, enter its name here.
-It is best if this matches the PC's "hostname".
-IP Address Select the appropriate option: • Automatic - The PC is set to be a DHCP client (Windows: "Obtain an IP address automatically").
+IP Address Select the appropriate option: • Automatic - The PC is set to be a DHCP client (Windows: "Ob- tain an IP address automatically").
 The Wireless Router will allocate an IP address to this PC when requested to do so.
 The IP address could change, but normally won't.
 DCHP Client - Reserved IP Address - Select this if the PC is set to be a DCHP client, and you wish to guarantee that the Wireless Router will always allocate the same IP Address to this PC.
 Enter the required IP address.
-Only the last field is required; the other fields must match the Wireless Router's IP address. • Fixed IP Address - Select this if the PC is using a Fixed (Static) IP address.
+Only the last field is required; the other fields must match the Wireless Router's IP address.
+Fixed IP Address - Select this if the PC is using a Fixed (Static) IP address.
 Enter the IP address allocated to the PC.
 (The PC must be configured to use this IP address.)

-MAC Address Automatic discovery - Select this to have the Wireless Router contact the PC and find its MAC address.
-This is only possible if the PC is connected to the LAN and powered On.
-MAC is - Enter the MAC address on the PC.
+MAC Address Select the appropriate option • Automatic discovery - Select this to have the Wireless Router contact the PC and find its MAC address.
+This is only possible if the PC is connected to the LAN and powered On. • MAC address is - Enter the MAC address on the PC.
 The MAC address is also called the "Hardware Address", "Physical Address", or "Network Adapter Address".
 The Wireless Router uses this to provide a unique identifier for each PC.
 Because of this, the MAC address can NOT be left blank.
 Buttons Add as New Entry Add a new PC to the list, using the data in the "Properties" box.
 If "Automatic discovery" (for MAC address) is selected, the PC will be sent a "ping" to determine its hardware address.
 This will fail unless the PC is connected to the LAN, and powered on.
 Update Selected PC Update (modify) the selected PC, using the data in the "Properties" box.
 Clear Form Clear the "Properties" box, ready for entering data for a new PC.
 Refresh Update the data on screen.
 Generate Report Display a read-only list showing full details of all entries in the PC database.
 Standard Screen Click this to view the standard PC Database screen.